 Management does not believe these financial instruments expose the Company to any significant interest, currency or credit risks arising from these financial instruments.
-The fair market values of cash and cash equivalents, receivables, and accounts payable and accrued liabilities approximate their carrying values.
+The fair market values of cash and cash equivalents, receivables, accounts payable and accrued liabilities and convertible note payable approximate their carrying values.

-The Company has 6,466,513 warrants outstanding as at November 30, 2020, with an original exercise price of US\$0.56 per share ("US\$ Warrants").
+The Company has 6,466,513 warrants outstanding as at February 28, 2021 with an original exercise price of US\$0.56 per share ("US\$ Warrants").
 These warrants are subject to certain anti-dilution provisions, which may reduce the exercise price, with a floor of US\$0.5095 per share.
-The adjusted exercise price as calculated by the anti-dilution provisions as at November 30, 2020 and as at the date of this MDA is US\$0.5223.
+The adjusted exercise price as calculated by the anti-dilution provisions as at February 28, 2021 and as at the date of this MDA is US\$0.5223.
 These warrants are exercisable until June 13, 2021.
-These warrants were recorded at fair value at the time of issuance, and are re-measured at fair value using the Black-

-Scholes pricing model at each financial statement reporting date, with the resulting change in fair value being recorded in the statement of comprehensive loss.
+These warrants were recorded at fair value at the time of issuance, and are re-measured at fair value using the Black-Scholes pricing model at each financial statement reporting date, with the resulting change in fair value being recorded in the statement of comprehensive loss.